 Mr. Howard F. Albrecht

 Mr. Albrecht was appointed an Alternate Member of the PSECU Credit Committee in 2010.
-He currently serves the Commonwealth of Pennsylvania as Chief of the Division of Contractor and Grantee Services for the Office of Vocational Rehabilitation (OVR), Department of Labor and Industry.
+In January 2021, he retired from the Commonwealth of Pennsylvania where he most recently served as Chief of the Division of Contractor and Grantee Services for the Office of Vocational Rehabilitation (OVR), Department of Labor and Industry.
 Previously, Mr. Albrecht served the Commonwealth in departments and boards in budgeting, auditing, and management capacities including Facility Chief Operating Officer.
 Mr. Albrecht is an adjunct instructor for Commonwealth Keystone Academy of Learning (KAL) and has been an Alcohol Highway Safety School Instructor for more than 25 years.
 Mr. Albrecht earned his Bachelor of Science in Psychology from the University of Scranton, and his Master of Business Administration from Shippensburg University.
 He is an active member of his community and currently serves as Chair of the Building Committee of Messiah United Methodist Church in Shippensburg, Pennsylvania.
 Mr. Albrecht has been a PSECU member since 1996.

 Ms. Belinda Crobak